tweag/ormolu/DESIGN.md

   more maintainable (IMO) and switching to that is equal to re-doing the project.

+  In the end, design of Ormolu is going to be simpler and will:

+  * make the project more maintainable
+  * bugs easier to fix
+  * more people will be able to contribute to our project (I couldn't figure out what is going on in Brittany, so I'd not be able to contribute, but I could contribute to Hindent because I understand how it works even though I spent equal amount of time looking at both)

 * Forking or contributing to Hindent is not an option because if we replace `haskell-src-exts` with `ghc` (or `ghc-exact-print`) then we'll have to work with a different AST type and all the code in Hindent will become